Drug use among young people is associated with risks to wellbeing, including risky behaviour, mental health issues and criminal activities.

 Know your options

-Resources are available to support schools to teach about alcohol, tobacco and other drug use.
+Resources are available to support schools to teach about alcohol and drug use.

-Contact your school directly for information on drug education programs at individual schools.
+Contact your school for information on drug education programs at individual schools.

 Evidence-based resources

 Positive choices is funded by the Australian Government Department of Health.
-It has free access to evidence-based alcohol and other drug education resources for school communities.
+It has evidence-based alcohol and other drug education resources for school communities.

 Related information